HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/search_mvp.md

 4. Number of searches made per search term
 5. Number of searches made per filter combination
 6. Click conversion rate from search results to the opportunity listing (on grants.gov)

+**Note:** While not in scope for this deliverable, we may want to track the accuracy of search results based on user feedback in the future.

 ### Destination for live updating metrics
 <!-- Required -->